vboussange/WSLJuliaWorkshop2023/Misc/installation_instructions.md

 ### Mac and `brew`

-An alternative on MacOS is to use the `brew` manager, if you have it already installed
+An alternative on MacOS is to use the `brew` manager, if you have it already installed:

 ```
 brew install juliaup
 ```

+### `juliaup` failing?
+Just use the [binaries](https://julialang.org/downloads/) from the official Julia website.

 ## Installing VS Code